 - 6 pounds apples, cored and quartered (do not peel)

 - 2 tablespoons. vanilla

 - 1 1/2 cups soft brown sugar

 - 1 1/2 tablespoons. ground cinnamon

 - 2 tablespoons blackstrap molasses

-- Core and slice apples into eighths, about 8 slices per apple.
+- Core and slice apples into quarters, 4 slices per apple.
 Do not peel.

 - Place apple slices, brown sugar, cloves, cinnamon, water, and molasses into an Instant Pot or pressure cooker.